Flat rate tuition covers most program and service related costs. The following fees are charged to defray the costs of specific programs and services.

 A student who registers first at the University (if the University is the institution with the lower tuition rate) and then at a second public institution must complete a Request for Concurrent Enrollment form.
 The form is available in the Office of the Registrar, MAI 1.

 Duplicate fee receipt.
 A charge of $1 is assessed for a duplicate fee receipt.
-The charge must be paid to the Office of Accounting Cashiers when the application for a duplicate receipt is submitted.
+The charge must be paid to the Bursar's Office when the application for a duplicate receipt is submitted.
 The application must be submitted by the student whose name appears on the fee receipt.

 Freshman and transfer orientation program fees.
 A fee of $175 is assessed for all first-time freshmen attending a summer orientation program.
 A fee of $65 is assessed for new transfer students attending a summer orientation program.
 Additional room and board charges also apply.